3 minute read

 This implies that

-together with the positivity assumption on $\alpha$, this says $v=0$ on $\partial \Omega$.
-Constradition.
+together with the positivity assumption on α, this says v=0 on Ω. Constradition.

 Comments